House-of-Cardano/cardano-millions-testnet/README.md

 Follow the instructions to build the node by running the command `cabal build cardano-db-sync`

-The build may take some time (for me, it took approximately xxx minutes).
+The build may take some time (for me, it took approximately 35 minutes).

 Once the build is complete, run

 `PGPASSFILE=config/pgpass-testnet cabal run cardano-db-sync -- \
     --config config/testnet-config.yaml \